iamsilk/CyberPatriot-Scoring-Report/README.md

 Multiple output files can be specified within the Advanced tab.
 More details are provided within the **Scoring Report** section.

+To prepare the system for practicing, you can remove the Configuration Tool by clicking the menu item `File -> Remove Configuration Tool`.
+This will remove the Configuration Tool.exe and shortcut for all on the system.
+Nothing else is affected by this removal.

+The Configuration file can still be copied to a system with the Configuration Tool or a copy of the Configuration Tool executable can be placed on the machine to read/modify the configuration again.
+Countermeasures for doing this so simply may be placed in the future to restrict such easy accessibility to answers on a system.

 ## Scoring Report
 The Scoring Report is a Windows Service which scores the users progress based on comparing the configuration within the Configuration.dat file in the installation directory with the systems settings.